 TGbe editor: Add the following after the 11th paragraph of this subclause as follows:

+The Link Unavailability Parameters Present subfield is set to 1 if the Link Unavailability Parameters subfield is present in the STA Control field.
+Otherwise, the Link Unavailability Parameters Present subfield is set to 0.

 TGbe editor: Update the following Figure 9-1002l (STA Info field format) as follows: